 Vetting A Building Permit Expediter

-Opening commercial establishments requires building permits and in this article I will cover some items you need to properly vet a building permit expediter before you handover plans.
-The key logistical details you need to cover when vetting a building permit expediter are: regional expertise, how they manage rechecks, and how they cover pricing.
+Opening commercial establishments require building permits.
+In this article, I will cover some items you need to properly vet a building permit expediter before you handover plans.
+The key logistical details you need to cover when vetting a building permit expediter are regional expertise, how they manage rechecks, and how they cover pricing.
 Some folks look only at expertise and, while important, this is a mistake.
 Rechecks and pricing can dismantle a project’s building permits, and good building permit expediters will be able to give a good answer.

 Regional expertise means knowing how different cities in the region interpret codes, how they want their plans organized, and who to speak to during planchecks.
 Let’s start with examples of codes a building permit expediter should know;

 - -American’s with Disabilities Act, also called Disabled Access Services: what are the entryway requirements?
 What is the height requirements for handrails in the bathroom?

 - -Racking requirements: at what height does the city require them?
 How much weight before a racking permit is required?